The Story Of Hansel & Gretel

 ‘You have half, brother,’ she said, ‘as you have scattered yours along the path to guide us home.’

 They ate the bread together in front of the roaring fire, then slept.
 Many hours passed.
-As darkness fell, still no one came to fetch them.
+Darkness fell.
+And still no one came to fetch them.

 Suddenly, Gretel awoke.

-‘It is dark, Hansel,’ she said, ‘and I am frightened,’
+‘It is so dark, Hansel,’ she said, ‘and I am so scared.’

 ‘Don’t be,’ said Hansel, ‘my trail of breadcrumbs will easily show us the way home.
 We must just wait a little longer until the moon is bright and then we will set off.’